Gangatiri

-Gangatiri (Hindi: गंगातिरी), also known as Eastern Hariana and Shahdari, is an indigenous cattle breed of India.
+Gangatiri (Bhojpuri: 𑂏𑂁𑂏𑂰𑂞𑂱𑂩𑂲), also known as Eastern Hariana and Shahabadi, is an indigenous cattle breed of India.
 It is known to be originated in the region along the banks of Ganga river in eastern Uttar Pradesh and western parts of Bihar state.
-It is an important dual purpose breed of North India and are fairly good milk yielders.
+It is an important dual purpose breed of India and are fairly good milk yielders.